Non-Rigid Registration: Free Form Deformation¶

 moving_image_index = 7

-tx = bspline_intra_modal_registration2(fixed_image = images[fixed_image_index],
+tx = bspline_intra_modal_registration2(

-fixed_image_mask = (masks[fixed_image_index] == lung_label),
+fixed_image_mask=(masks[fixed_image_index] == lung_label),

 )

-final_errors_mean, final_errors_std, _, final_errors_max, final_errors = ru.registration_errors(tx, points[fixed_image_index], points[moving_image_index])
+) = ru.registration_errors(tx, points[fixed_image_index], points[moving_image_index])

-plt.hist(initial_errors, bins=20, alpha=0.5, label='before registration', color='blue')
+plt.hist(initial_errors, bins=20, alpha=0.5, label="before registration", color="blue")

-plt.hist(final_errors, bins=20, alpha=0.5, label='after registration', color='green')
+plt.hist(final_errors, bins=20, alpha=0.5, label="after registration", color="green")

 plt.legend()

-print('Initial alignment errors in millimeters, mean(std): {:.2f}({:.2f}), max: {:.2f}'.format(initial_errors_mean, initial_errors_std, initial_errors_max))
+f"Initial alignment errors in millimeters, mean(std): {initial_errors_mean:.2f}({initial_errors_std:.2f}), max: {initial_errors_max:.2f}"

-print('Final alignment errors in millimeters, mean(std): {:.2f}({:.2f}), max: {:.2f}'.format(final_errors_mean, final_errors_std, final_errors_max))
+f"Final alignment errors in millimeters, mean(std): {final_errors_mean:.2f}({final_errors_std:.2f}), max: {final_errors_max:.2f}"

-Initial alignment errors in millimeters, mean(std): 5.07(2.67), max: 14.02
+Initial alignment errors in millimeters, mean(std): 5.07(2.67), max: 14.02 Final alignment errors in millimeters, mean(std): 1.72(1.17), max: 7.37